DevTrainings/GitTraining/15-GitFlows/readme.md

 After everyone agrees work is done, in can be merge into `master`.
 Good thing for this are pull requests, you can quite easily get back some feedback from the team during them.

-Important this is that feature branches can contain lots of small commits and be cleaned before being merge (`git-rebase`, ...).
+Important on this is that feature branches can contain lots of small commits and be cleaned before being merge (`git-rebase`, ...).

 > This model is enabled by cheap branching/merging in git.